magnate3/raspberry-pi-os-qemu/docs/ssh-proxy.md

 ### Launch a terminal

-After connection, click "remote" on the left bar to bring up a remote terminal, in which you can execute commands to build projects, etc. Make sure to click the "+" sign to create a new terminal.
+After connection, click "remote" on the left bar to bring up a remote terminal, in which you can execute commands to build projects, etc. Make sure to click the "+" sign to create a new shell terminal.

 ![image-20210124192109456](images/vscode-remote-terminal.png)